-- xiii. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the council in accordance with the council's financial regulations; - xiv. record every planning application notified to the council and the council's response to the local planning authority in a book for such purpose; - xv. refer a planning application received by the council to the planning committee - xvi. manage access to information about the council via the publication scheme; and - xvii. retain custody of the seal of the council (if any) which shall not be used without a resolution to that effect.
+- xiii) arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the council in accordance with the council's financial regulations; - xiv) record every planning application notified to the council and the council's response to the local planning authority in a book for such purpose; - xv) refer a planning application received by the council to the Chair or Vice Chair of the Planning Committee within two working days of receipt to facilitate an extraordinary meeting if the nature of a planning application requires consideration before the next ordinary meeting of the council or planning committee. - xvi) manage access to information about the council via the publication scheme; and xvii)retain custody of the seal of the council which shall not be used without resolution to that effect.